 The Spring of Enlightenment

-To the west of the Kathmandu valley, beyond the winding roads and valleys of the endless Pahari hillscape, lies a realm in which Guru Padmasambhava’s efforts to tame the wild spirits of the land are etched into the stones themselves.
-The Great Guru passed this way on his journey to Tibet and displayed incredible feats to bring these haughty demons to the Dharma.
-This is where he was known as Kyechok Tsulzang, Bestower of Wealth and Siddhis, and this outpouring of the Guru’s power and blessings remains available to all.
-The spring itself is at the heart of this sacred site, as its name Chumik Changchup, Spring of Enlightenment, attests.
+To the west of the Kathmandu valley, beyond the winding roads and valleys and endless Pahari hills, there lies a realm in which the very stones are etched with Guru Padmasambhava’s heroic efforts to curb the savage spirits of the land.
+The Mahaguru’s journey to Tibet brought him through this place, and he displayed incredible feats here as he brought down haughty demons and led them to the Dharma.
+Here, known as Kyechok Tsulzang, Eminent Noble Being, he left an outpouring of power and blessings that remain available for everyone to this day.
+The sacred spring itself is at the heart of this site, as we can tell from its name, Chumik Changchup, Spring of Awakening.

 Words from the Masters

-The significance of this site is captured in the following works:
+The significance of this site is captured in the following work:

 How to get there

-By bus: Adventurous low-budget travelers can also reach Chumik Changchup by bus.
+Adventurous low-budget travelers can also reach Chumik Changchup by bus.
 These leave for Palung from the Balaju bus station in Kathmandu.
 Microbuses also run to Daman and Hetauda.
-Please be aware that the ride will be long, uncomfortable, and possibly dangerous – due to a unique driving style common in Nepal and India.
+Please be aware that the ride will be long, uncomfortable, and possibly dangerous—due to a unique driving style common in Nepal and India.

 food and accommodation